AjgaK/Student-Management-App/README.md

 ## Dependencies
 - Python 3.x
-- Tkinter library
+- Tkinter library - for GUI
-- SQLAlchemy library
+- SQLAlchemy library - for the database

 ## How to Run the Program
 1. Install Python 3.x on your system.